lukashermansson/swish-rs/Readme.md

 it uses ngrock to provide that functionality.

-ngrock should normally require an api-key to be used, but it works without it at the moment. (unsure why) if you want to run the tests and may need that key, you can set up your key at [ngrock](https://ngrok.com/)
+ngrock requires an api-key to be used, if you want to run the tests you will need that key, you can set up your key at [ngrock](https://ngrok.com/).

 and configure an env variable `NGROK_AUTHTOKEN="{token}"`